MitMaro/tasks/README.md

 # tasks

-`tasks` is a list switcher for the fantastic task manager [[t by steve losh|http://stevelosh.com/projects/t/]]. `tasks` also comes with a prompt string function that will output the number of tasks you have incomplete.
+`tasks` is a list switcher for the fantastic task manager [t by Steve Losh](http://stevelosh.com/projects/t/). `tasks` also comes with a prompt string function that will output the number of tasks you have incomplete.
 The output is color coded depending on the number of tasks you have incomplete.
 There is also a prompt command that will display a reminder message on an incomplete task at random intervals.

 ## Why Write This?